yyfamazon/opensearch-mcp-server-py/README.md

   - `index` (required): The name of the index to search in
   - `query` (required): The search query in OpenSearch Query DSL format
   - `format` (optional): The format of SearchIndexTool response. options are csv and json
+  - `size` (optional): The size of SearchIndexTool response, maximum is 100, default is 10

 - **GetShardsTool**
   - `opensearch_url` (optional): The OpenSearch cluster URL to connect to